Each violinist knows that strings are a very important and delicate part of an instrument. Strings determine the overall sound to a large extent.

 D’Addario NS Electric Violin Single D String

-These are specifically designed for electric violins but they can be used on acoustic violins as well.
+These are specifically designed for best electric violins but they can be used on acoustic violins as well.

 They are medium tension and built for durable use.